EricFecteau/rust-data-analysis/src/1_start/3_data.md

 # Data

-This section processes the data that is used in the examples in this book.
+This chapter processes the data that is used in the examples in this book.
 You do not have to fully understand these code blocks at this point to run them, but they are commented.
 The rest of the examples in this book assumes you have run all of these code blocks.
-The `SQL` and the `s3 bucket` sections can be skipped if you do not want to install these dependencies (you will have to skip the [databases](../2_data/4_databases.md) and [cloud](../2_data/5_cloud.md) sections of the book).
+The `SQL` and the `s3 bucket` sections of this chater can be skipped if you do not want to install these dependencies (you will have to skip the [databases](../2_data/4_databases.md) and [cloud](../2_data/5_cloud.md) chapters of the book).

 This book uses the [Public microdata teaching sample, England and Wales: Census 2021](https://www.ons.gov.uk/releases/publicmicrodatateachingsampleenglandandwalescensus2021), a 1% sample of individual records from Census 2021 for teaching of statistics and social sciences.
 It can be downloaded [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/publicmicrodatateachingsampleenglandandwalescensus2021).
 This CSV contains non-aggregated data for a wide variety of variables collected from the UK population.
 The codeset (i.e. the values for the variables in the dataset), can be downloaded from [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/microdatasamplecodescensus2021) and the userguide from [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/methodologies/userguidetocensus2021microdatasamplesenglandandwales).